Purim Rattanaruangwattana: Career

 In order to fulfill his childhood dream of becoming a policeman, Pluem went to a supplementary school.
 There, he met film director Chookiat Sakveerakul while passing by the director's studio.

 Thus, his acting career started in 2013.
 He initially thought his career would end after the film Grean Fictions.
 However, he grew fond of it after doing more films and shows.

 In 2015 Pluem was a member and used to be bassit of the now defunct boy pop band SLEEPRUNWAY together with Kao Jirayu-La-ongmanee, JJ Kritsanapoom Pibulsonggram, Nontanun Anchuleepradit and Chalat Gamol.

 His television credits from 2014 to 2017 include Greanhouse: The Series, Fly To Fin, Slam Dance, and the My Dear Loser series.

 In 2017, Pluem co-starred in the Thai horror movie Siam Square.

 In 2018, aside from reprising the role of Inthanu in the anthology series Our Skyy, Pluem starred in the critically acclaimed Thai drama Happy Birthday: The Series, where he played the leading role of Tonmai, a neglected boy whose sister died on the day he was born.

 Pluem frequently collaborates with fellow GMMTV artists, most popularly with Chimon Wachirawit Ruangwiwat, who played the character of Sun opposite Pluem's Inthanu in My Dear Loser and Our Skyy.

-His next series is One Night Steal, wherein he co-stars with SOTUS: The Series star and fellow Our Skyy alumnus Krist Perawat Sangpotirat as well as Sing Harit Cheewagaroon, Jan Ployshompoo Supasap, and Punpun Sutatta Udomsilp.
+His next series is One Night Steal, wherein he co-stars with SOTUS star and fellow Our Skyy alumnus Krist Perawat Sangpotirat as well as Sing Harit Cheewagaroon, Jan Ployshompoo Supasap, and Punpun Sutatta Udomsilp.
 The show premiered on November 24, 2019.

 In 2021, Purim portrayed the role of "Krathing" (manga name: Eiji Kanda), a retired boxer because of his medical condition, turned into a baker in the Thai adaptation of Antique Bakery, known as Baker Boys with Singto Prachaya, Lee Thanat and Foei Patara.